oracle-livelabs/developer/dev-guide-ai-finance/graph-exercise/graph-exercise.md

 ## Introduction

-This Lab walks you through the steps to build your own GenAI Powered loan approval application using Oracle Database 23ai and start coding in your personalized environment.

-Estimated Time: -- minutes
+In this lab, you will complete an Graph developer coding exercise.

 ### Objectives

-In this lab, you will:
-*
+* Perform the coding required to achieve the enhancement request outlined in the instructions.

 ### Prerequisites